HermanL02/WarwickUniversity-Notes/202309/Lab 3 Backup.md

 ![[Pasted image 20231120125238.png|650]]
 ## Questions
 1. Question 1: Explain the purpose of (1) and (2), why are they needed?
 Answer: The website contains countermeasures regarding the CSRF attack.
-The token and the timestamp are used
+The token and the timestamp are used as a verification of user's status.
+Therefore, the two lines are used to directly extract the CSRF token and timestamp to the variable to use them easily.
+2.